glortho/manager-profile/README.md

   talk about something interesting that I'll erupt with energy for a little while before getting totally depleted.
-It can come across as personal to the people I'm with when the depletion happens but really I just need to go be alone for a little bit to recharge.
+It can come across as personal to the people I'm with when the depletion happens but really I just need to go be alone for a little while to recharge.
 - I'm socially awkward sometimes, which can make people uneasy.
 It's not you -- it's me!
 My brain often has trouble chilling out enough to allow graceful interactions to unfold.